waggle-sensor/waggle-docs/docs/tutorials/compute-at-edge.md

 Writing a new edge applications (i.e. __plugin__) consists of the following steps:

 1. Write plugin code

-2. (Optional) Test and debug plugin code with Waggle/Sage nodes
+2. (Optional) Test and debug plugin code with Waggle nodes
 3. Submit plugin to the [Edge Code Repository](https://portal.sagecontinuum.org)
 4. Schedule plugin for deployment
 5. Access plugin data